 Course DescriptionDesigned primarily for music transfer students and those with the ability to read music.
 Provides a survey of the music of the western world.
 Major periods, forms, styles, and music scores from the ancient period through the contemporary music of our time will be covered.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 The material for the course will be presented in a lecture/discussion format.
 Other educational methods will be employed to enhance the lectures.
 Music scores, multimedia presentations, listening activities both in-class and out-of-class, research projects and listening reports.
 In addition, students will be asked to attend concert performances on campus or in the community.